Rivalry Hijinks: Timbers tease the Sounders before match

 The mockumentary came after the Sounders set up a special (and more serious) website to commemorate the 100th meeting, highlighting mostly Seattle’s triumphs, calling it the ”most important soccer rivalry in the U.S.”

-Sunday’s match features a pair of teams had appeared headed in different directions.
+Sunday’s match features a pair of teams that had appeared headed in different directions, at least earlier this week.

-The Timbers, after losing the first five games of the season (all on the road), have won three straight, including last weekend’s 1-0 victory at San Jose.
+The Timbers, who went winless in the first five games of the season (all on the road), have won three straight, including last weekend’s 1-0 victory at San Jose.

 ”We’ve been building exactly for these type of matches,” Portland coach Giovanni Savarese said. ”Once you build the mentality, once you build the group that wants to play together, we go (in the game) with an idea.
 But the important thing is, throughout the match, the guys have to be mature and be able to achieve a good result.”